iotaledger/iota-poex-tool/README.md

-# Documentation for iota-proof-tool
+# Documentation for iota-poex-tool
-**iota-proof-tool** its a small library and a command line tool that wraps commons functionalities that someone needs for building Proof of Existence kind of apps, this library have been used in this [Proof of existence Poc](https://build-vvzhlpnvdd.now.sh/).
+**iota-poex-tool** its a small library and a command line tool that wraps commons functionalities that someone needs for building Proof of Existence kind of apps, this library have been used in this [Proof of existence Poc](https://build-vvzhlpnvdd.now.sh/).

 # Getting started
 ```